Black Mamba (character): Publication history

-Black Mamba first appeared in Marvel Two-in-One #64-65 (June–July 1980), and was created by Mark Gruenwald and Ralph Macchio.
+Black Mamba first appeared in Marvel Two-in-One #64 (June 1980), and was created by Mark Gruenwald and Ralph Macchio.
 Black Mamba received an entry in the original Official Handbook of the Marvel Universe #2, and The Official Handbook of the Marvel Universe Deluxe Edition #2.

 Fictional character biography

 Tanya Sealy was born in Chicago.
-A former call girl, she was chosen under unknown circumstances by Roxxon Oil Company to partake in a covert operation to retrieve the mystical Serpent Crown.
+A former call girl, she was chosen under unknown circumstances by the Roxxon Oil Company to partake in a covert operation to retrieve the Serpent Crown.
 The executives at Roxxon had a device surgically implanted in Sealy's brain which granted her superhuman abilities.
 Working together with three other snake-themed villains, Sidewinder, Anaconda, and Death Adder, she became a founding member of the Serpent Squad.
-During her first mission, Black Mamba nearly overcame the Fantastic Four's Thing, but was defeated.
+During her first mission, Black Mamba nearly overcame the Thing, but was defeated.
 She also encountered Iron Man while searching for a powerful weapon known as the microscanner.

 Invited by Sidewinder to join his criminal organization, the Serpent Society, Black Mamba accepted.
 Before working with Roxxon, she was a call-girl, and while the money was satisfying, it was not a steady income, so she jumped at the opportunity to earn vast amounts of money with Sidewinder.
 While in the Serpent Society, Black Mamba gained great friendships in Diamondback and Asp, and also became romantically involved with Sidewinder.
 During Viper's infiltration of the group, Black Mamba stood loyally with Sidewinder, which Viper was ready to kill her for.
 When Diamondback turned over a new leaf, it sparked something in Black Mamba.
 She joined her friends Diamondback and Asp in forming BAD Girls, Inc. and worked several mercenary-for-hire missions.
 She also briefly served in Superia's all-female group, the Femizons, but betrayed the group to aid Captain America and Paladin.

-For some time, Black Mamba served in Crimson Cowl's Masters of Evil in hopes of a large profit, battling the Thunderbolts.
-She eventually went back to the Serpent Society.
+For some time, Black Mamba served in Crimson Cowl's Masters of Evil in hopes of a large profit while battling the Thunderbolts.

+Black Mamba eventually went back to the Serpent Society.
 She also fought Luke Cage and Iron Fist, and was shocked to realize her group had been hired by Cable himself.

-During the "Civil War" storyline, Black Mamba appears along with her friends Diamondback and Asp as a member of Captain America's anti-registration group.
+During the "Civil War" storyline, Black Mamba appears along with Diamondback and Asp as a member of Captain America's anti-registration group.
 She took part in the final battle of the "war", but did not accept the offer of amnesty that came with Captain America's surrender.